PriyaRatnaparkhe/Front-End/README.md

 # Front-End
-I have pushed all of assignment folders in  separate branches.
+This repository contains all the assignments completed as a part of front-end training.I have pushed all of assignment folders in separate branches.